Close

 A colonoscopy is the gold standard diagnostic procedure for examining your entire large bowel (colon) and rectum, using a flexible camera-equipped tube called a colonoscope.
 This comprehensive examination allows our specialist gastroenterologists to visualise the complete 1.5-metre length of your colon, from rectum to caecum, detecting potentially life-threatening conditions like bowel cancer at their earliest, most treatable stages.

 Unlike shorter procedures like sigmoidoscopy, colonoscopy provides complete visualisation of the entire large bowel, making it the most thorough method for detecting bowel cancer, polyps, and inflammatory conditions throughout your digestive system.
-Advanced techniques such as chromocolonoscopy enhance accuracy.
+Advanced techniques such as chromocolonoscopy can enhance accuracy by up to 11%, according to some studies1.
 This involves applying harmless dyes to the colon's interior surface to make abnormalities and features stand out for the camera.

 At LivingCare, we deliver expert colonoscopy services at both our Leeds and Sheffield locations.
 We use state-of-the-art equipment and the latest comfort-enhancing techniques to ensure your experience is as comfortable as possible.